CFields651/fundclass/README.md

   - git add .
   - git commit -m 'some comment'
   - git push

+Session #10
+ - HOMEWORK: the weatherapi.sh script in my repo has some issues:
+   - change the 'date' variable to 'epoch'
+   - do not record the seconds for the time of the weather sample
+   - the /tmp/weather_data.csv is in the wrong path; change it to write to tmp in your home dir
+   - take the sample every 60 minutes, not 60 seconds

 Supplemental
 -  To install jq:
   -   wget https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm